davidclifford/8-bit-cpu/README.md

 - A mux from the bus to the X & Y registers that reverse the bits for right shifts
 - A mux as a zero input to the ALU Y input so that the ALU can add 1, 0 or -1 to X depending on the ALU function and carry in
 - Connecting the Instruction Register input straight from the Memory, bypassing the data bus, which makes the fetch cycle only need 1 t-state instead of 2
-- Using a nano as an input/output device
+- Using a um245r UART as an input/output device and 2 extra flags for input ready and output ready.
 - Using a 28C64 ROM for the multiplexed 4 digit display giving signed & unsigned decimal, octal, hex and a simple ascii display

 ## Software & hardware tools